-Staff discussed their training needs during annual appraisals.
+Staff discussed their training needs during annual appraisals, 1 to 1 meetings and during clinical supervision.
 They also discussed learning needs, general wellbeing and aims for future professional development.

 The practice had arrangements to ensure staff training was up-to-date and reviewed at the required intervals.